 The president just said that.

-Um, when you look at the background, and I don't think there's going to be many in the media that do, but I'll go over some of this again.
+When you look at the background, and I don't think there's going to be many in the media that do, but I'll go over some of this again.

-Um, you know, some of her positions, Omar, you know, on abortion, women who consent to an abortion or cause one themselves shall be punished by one to five years in jail.
+You know, some of her positions, Omar, you know, on abortion, women who consent to an abortion or cause one themselves shall be punished by one to five years in jail.

 That's not exactly in mainstream thinking of a Democratic Party that has now moved towards during birth and even post-birth abortion.

-I never thought we'd have these bills, you know, that there'd be no restrictions on abortion, even if the woman has been begun dilating, or in the case of the governor of the Commonwealth of Virginia, well, first the baby will be born, then we'll make the baby comfortable, and then after we make the baby comfortable, we'll let the mother decide.
+I never thought we'd have these bills, you know, that there'd be no restrictions on abortion, even if the woman has begun dilating, or in the case of the governor of the Commonwealth of Virginia, well, first the baby will be born, then we'll make the baby comfortable, and then after we make the baby comfortable, we'll let the mother decide.

 Well, that doesn't sound compatible with freedom of speech values that we hold dearly.